LucasiteLab/MIS-C_scRNAseq/B_subclustering/README.txt

-# T and NK subclustering
+# B subclustering and T-B correlation

 The B cell UMAP and subsequent analysis (e.g.assessing gene expression or BCR analysis with annotated clusters) can be done once the subclustering Seurat object is made.